Chevrolet 9C1: 9C3

 The 9C3 package is a variant of the 9C1 package intended for Detective/unmarked or supervisor use.
 It typically features a more consumer-oriented interior.
 The 9C3 package was first offered with the Lumina in 1992, and has been available for all 9C1 vehicles offered since then.
 Both the 8th & 9th generation Impalas from 2001-2005 & 2006-2016, & the 2011-2013 3rd generation Holden WM II Caprice based 6th generation Caprice in the past were offered with the 9C3 code for detective, unmarked, & supervisor.
-The upcoming Blazer EV PPV being offered with the 9C3 code for the first time since the 2013 Caprice, like the Caprice 9C3 it will also have a civilian style console.
+The Blazer EV PPV is offered with the 9C3 code for the first time since the 2013 Caprice, like the Caprice 9C3 it also has a civilian style console.